yougov/mongo-connector/mongo-connector/README.md

 ## DocManager

 This is the only file that is engine specific.
-In the current version, we have provided sample documents for ElasticSearch and Solr.
+In the current version, we have provided sample documents for ElasticSearch and Solr, which are in the docmanagers folder.
 If you would like to integrate MongoDB with some other engine, then you need to write a doc_manager.py file for that backend.
 The sample_doc_manager.py file gives a detailed description of the functions used by the Doc Manager, and the following functions must be
 implemented: